 Jennifer Davies is assistant dean of external affairs at UC San Diego Extension.
 She is an accomplished communications and public affairs professional with extensive experience in local governments and at nonprofits.
 Jennifer helps guide Extensionr’s communications strategy and shape key policy initiatives to advance its mission to bolster the regional economy through lifelong learning.
 She also served as vice president of external affairs for the Downtown San Diego Partnership, as well as communications director for San Diego City Council President Sherri Lightner.
 Jennifer got her start as a journalist, working as a staff writer for The San Diego Union-Tribune for close to a decade and covering a variety of high-profile beats.
 She received a bachelor’s degree in political science from UCLA and a master’s in journalism from the University of Missouri at Columbia.

-Julia Dorfman, Social Responsibility Representative, Staff, Qualcomm
+Julia Dorfman, Manager, Social Responsibility, Qualcomm

 Julia Dorfman works in Qualcomm’s Global Social Responsibility group.
 Based in San Diego, Dorfman manages Qualcomm’s global employee philanthropy and volunteerism programs and works closely with nonprofit partners on grantmaking efforts.
 Before joining Qualcomm, Dorfman managed visitor services and programs at The New Children’s Museum in San Diego.
 Dorfman holds a BS in Business Administration from UC Berkeley.

 Victoria Fiore is Director of Mission & Marketing at Plum Organics®, the nation’s leading organic baby food brand.
 Victoria works cross-functionally to integrate Plum’s mission and commitment to responsible business into the company’s strategy, products and operations.
 She also develops impactful communications strategies to bring Plum’s mission and brand to life, including co-leading Plum’s award winning brand campaign, Parenting Unfiltered.